metta-systems/libsss/doc/spec.md

 ```
  * Subt `uint8_t`: The congestion control subtype (4 for Inter-arrival)
  * Num lost packets `big_uint16_t`: The number of packets lost over the lifetime of this connection.
 This may wrap for long-lived connections.
- * Received `uint8_t`: An 8 bit unsigned value specifying the number of received packets in this update.
+ * Received `uint8_t`: Number of received packets in this update.
  * Smallest Received Packet: The lower 48 bits of the smallest sequence number represented in this update.
- * Smallest Delta Time `big_uint64_t`: A 64 bit unsigned value specifying the delta time from connection creation when the above packet was received.
+ * Smallest Delta Time `big_uint64_t`: Delta time from connection creation when the above packet was received.
- * Packet Delta `big_uint16_t`: A 16 bit unsigned value specifying the sequence number delta from the smallest received.
+ * Packet Delta `big_uint16_t`: Sequence number delta from the Smallest Received Packet.
 Always followed immediately by a corresponding Packet Time Delta.
- * Packet Time Delta `big_uint32_t`: A 32 bit unsigned value specifying the time delta from smallest time when the preceding packet sequence number was received.
+ * Packet Time Delta `big_uint32_t`: Time delta from smallest time when the preceding packet sequence number was received.

 #### 4.2.6 DETACH frame